benstackdev/faq/README.md

 Name       - BenStack or Ben
 Age        - 25
 Location   - 🇨🇦 Eastern Canada (EST/EDT)
-Occupation - Tier 2 IT Analyst
+Occupation - IT (I am not a SWE)
 ```

 ### Why are you streaming?
 What are they for?

 I stream so I can hold myself accountable and document my journey learning software development.
 I consider it "collaborative learning in public".

+### When do you stream?
+Do you have a schedule?

+I generally stream 4-5 days a week.
+If you're curious to know exactly when, I post weekly stream schedules [in my discord server](https://discord.com/invite/jdDKUMznkT).

+### What is your end goal with streaming and content creation?

+Honestly, I don't know.
+Right now I'm streaming on YouTube purely as a hobby after my day job (which is 40 hours a week).
+All I can say right now is that I have no plans to stop streaming anytime soon.

 ### What is your \<insert social media name here\>?

 All the social media that I use for BenStack can be found [here](https://benstackdev.github.io/social-links/).
 I don't use any other social media for BenStack, so please don't ask.

-### "Why aren't you using AI?
-Just ask Claude bro"
+### Why don't you use AI?

-The goal of this channel is for me to learn how to become a better software developer.
-I'm against relying on AI for most things, *especially* learning.
-I want to learn things the hard way so the knowledge I gain actually sticks.
-I don't want to have to rely on AI to do everything for me.

-*I want to deeply understand the technologies I'm learning so I can be a good software developer.*
+1) Learning software development with AI (even by using it as a "teacher") defeats the point of learning *for me*.
+I know some people really enjoy employing AI to help them learn, but I don't.
+2) I don't think AI isn't fun or enjoyable to use.
+I would rather struggle through problems and read docs/take tips from chat instead.
+3) AI is too expensive.
+Not only can I not afford flagship AI models (living paycheque to paycheque right now), but I also don't want to directly support AI companies in any way, shape, or form.

-If you like AI to help you learn or make things, that's okay!
-You have the right to learn however you please! *Please don't impose your opinions onto me, even if you're trying to be sincere or helpful*.
-I'll learn how I want to.
+*Please don't impose your opinions onto me, even if you're trying to be sincere or helpful*.
+I'll learn how I want, thanks :)

 ### Are you worried AI is going to take all our jobs (in tech)?